Akshitguptaa/SafeDrive/README.md

 Active: When the person is alert and active.<br>
 Drowsy: When the person shows signs of drowsiness based on blink patterns.<br>
 Sleeping: When the person is detected as sleeping due to prolonged drowsiness.<br>

+### Fleet Management Dashboard
+1. Access the dashboard by navigating to the provided URL after deployment. <br>
+2. The dashboard provides: <br>
+a) Live Vehicle Locations: View the real-time locations of fleet vehicles on a map. <br>
+b) Statistics Section: Analyze the following metrics:<br>
+a) Number of times the haptic mechanism was activated.<br>
+b) Number of times the user was active and alert.<br>
+c) Any additional relevant statistics for fleet management and drowsiness detection analysis.<br>